Counting Lines with Vinberg's algorithm

 In the sequel we will say that the Weyl chamber $\Weyl \subset \rt(S,h)$ \emph{extends} to the distinguished fundamental polyhedron $\fp \subset S$ (\resp. $\fp$ \emph{restricts} to $\Weyl$).

 \remark We are mainly interested in the sets of walls $\basis\Weyl$ and $\basis\fp$ (see below), thus treating $\Weyl$ and $\fp$ as combinatorial objects.
+(With a certain abuse of the language we also identify a wall with the ``outward'' root defining this wall.)
 However, when necessary, we follow the tradition and regard them as \emph{open} subsets of $\Cone^+(S,h)$; their closures $\bar\Weyl$ and $\barfp$ are referred to as the \emph{closed} Weyl chamber and fundamental polyhedron, respectively.
 Note that any one of the seven sets $\Weyl$, $\bar\Weyl$, $\basis\Weyl$, $\pos\Weyl$, $\fp$, $\barfp$, $\basis\fp$ determines the six others.
 We express this relation by using the same letter $\Weyl$. \endremark

-The set $\basis\fp$ of (the ``outward'' roots orthogonal to) the walls of~$\fp$ can be found by Vinberg's algorithm~\cite{Vinberg:polyhedron}: $\basis\fp=\bigcup_{n\ge0}\basis\fp_n$, where $\basis\fp_0:=\basis\Weyl$ and the other sets are defined recursively:
+The set $\basis\fp$ of (the ``outward'' roots orthogonal to) the walls of~$\fp$ can be found by {\bf Vinberg's algorithm}~\cite{Vinberg:polyhedron}: $\basis\fp=\bigcup_{n\ge0}\basis\fp_n$, where $\basis\fp_0:=\basis\Weyl$ and the other sets are defined recursively:

 Denoting $\basis\fp_+:=\bigcup_{n>0}\basis\fp_n$, it is immediate that

 in particular, two distinct vectors $v_1,v_2\in\barfp\cup\basis\fp_+$ are never \emph{separated by a root}, \ie, $(v_1\cdot e)(v_2\cdot e)\ge0$ for each $e\in\root_0(S,h)$, and